zac-stanley/us-communities-fire/README.md

 ### D. Thematic Representation

 The map uses different thematic representations at different scales.
-At maximum scale the map will use graduated symbols to display overall SVI by CDP broken up into five classes and diverging colors to display three class whp resulting in a bi-variate map.
+At maximum scale the map uses graduated symbols to display overall vulnerability theme by CDP broken up into five classes and sequential colors to display the three class WHP resulting in a bi-variate map.

-The vulnerability rankings in the top 10% (the 90th percentile of values) are given a value of 1 to indicate high vulnerability.
+The vulnerability themes in the top 10% (the 90th percentile of values) are given a value of 1 to indicate high vulnerability.
 Tracts below the 90th percentile are given a value of 0.
-Thus, when mapped SVI ranged from 0-1 and an 5 value ordinal classification has been assigned:
+Thus, when mapped  ranged from 0-1 and an 5 value ordinal classification has been assigned:

     **0-0.2:**Low
     - **0.2-0.4:** Low/Moderate